Cruelty to Animals Act 1835: Animal baiting

 By the 18th century bear-baiting had largely died out in Britain, with the cost of importing bears for blood sports prohibitively high, but bull-baiting remained popular and dog fighting and cockfighting were common.
-At the time of the Act, the "bull stone" of Leslie, Fife was first recorded in the New Statistical Account of Scotland as an item which had already fallen out of use.
+At the time of the act, the "bull stone" of Leslie, Fife was first recorded in the New Statistical Account of Scotland as an item which had already fallen out of use.
 It is a large stone to which bulls and occasionally bears were tied before being baited.

+Subsequent developments

+The act was extended to Ireland by the Cruelty to Animals (Ireland) Act 1837 (7 Will.
+4 & 1 Vict. c.
+66).

+The whole act was repealed by section 1 of the Cruelty to Animals Act 1849 (12 & 13 Vict. c.
+92).